-Of course, any number of factors could cause the natural gas market outlook to change.
-A key part of the picture that investors will want to be aware of is US President Donald Trump’s pledge to make energy a central part of his agenda, evidenced by the tariffs and levies he has instituted.
+Of course, any number of factors could cause the natural gas sector’s outlook to change.
+A key part of the picture that investors will want to be aware of is US President Donald Trump’s pledge to make energy a central part of his agenda, as evidenced by the tariffs and levies he has instituted.

 Natural gas investing: ETFs, futures and stocks

 Investors who make the decision to invest in natural gas as a commodity have plenty of ways to gain exposure to the fuel.
 Exchange-traded funds (ETFs) are one possibility, as is buying a futures contract or investing in natural gas stocks on an exchange.

 According to CommodityHQ, the most popular natural gas ETFs include the United States Natural Gas Fund (ARCA:UNG) and the ProShares Ultra Bloomberg Natural Gas ETF (ARCA:BOIL).
 It is worth noting that some ETF investments offer exposure to both the oil and gas markets simultaneously.